 If your application package is complete and mailed in along with your check, your slot is reserved but not locked in until we receive the full tuition amount.
 This must be paid in full no later than June 21, 2019

 How many students can come to ACE Camp?

 The maximum enrollment for the Maine ACE Camp South day camp is 20 campers.
 The Maine ACE Camp North overnight camp enrollment is 30 campers.

 What will be the housing / dining arrangements for camp?

-The Portland camp meeting facility will have a new location for 2015 which we are now working with The Portland Jet Port and will be announced at a later date.
+The South camp meeting facility will be at Brunswick Executive Airport in Brunswick, ME.
 Campers will be expected to bring their own lunches.
 Snacks and beverages will be provided.

-The Bangor camp is an overnight camp, campers and staff will reside at Camp Roosevelt located in Eddington, Maine.
+The North camp is an overnight camp, campers and staff will reside at Camp Roosevelt located in Eddington, Maine.
 Dining services will be arranged through a professional caterer.

 How will ACE students be transported during camp week?